techpmsap/S4HC_Leonardo_PW2018/Day2/Exercise_24/Exercise_24.md

 	  - bpr_destination
 	```

 	to your manifest file replacing the red ones.
+Please also increase the **memory** size to **1024** so that we can have much space for retrieving business partners.
 Your final file should look like this.
 Rememebr to **save** the file
 	>NOTE 1: Please pay big attention to the indentattion of the lines you are adding because the YML files are pretty sensitive to this.

 	![](images/39.png)